 Creative Communities Scheme

-The Funding Allocation meeting on April 9th has been postponed because of the lockdown for the next four weeks, and possibly longer.
+The Funding Allocation meeting on April 9th has been postponed because of the Alert L4 lockdown in March/April 2020.

 This means all projects scheduled for the next two months will not receive funding at this time.
 We encourage applicants to the current round to reschedule to later in the year or early next year.
 Applicants will need to let us know the new timeframe of their project.